Angel-SSJ/Angel-SSJ/README.md

-## Hi there 👋
+## Hello World!
+I'm Angel, a Software Development Enthusiast  👋

-- 🫡 I'm currently studying at "Universidad Evangelica de El Salvador"
+- 💪 I'm currently studying Software Development and Data Science Engineering at "Evangelical University of El Salvador"

-- 💪 I'm currently learning software developed
+### My Hobbies

+- 🍃 Playing soccer
+- 🍃 Playing videogames
+- 🍃 Learning new abilities
-- 🍃 The world is wonderful
+- 🍃 Listening music

-- 📪 Talk to me about anything, if I don't know it, I'll learn it
+📪 Talk to me about anything, if I don't know it, I'll learn it
 <!--
 **Angel2807ra/Angel2807ra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.